 Office available in a three office suite in the SS Pierce building (which is currently home to many of our lovely colleagues).
 If anyone is looking for office space in this fantastic location (I have been working from my office, meeting with patients remotely) please don't hesitate to reach out and I can provide more details.
 Offices would be available at the end of March, and I'd be happy someone is interested but wants to wait a few months to move in.
 Possibilities for sooner occupancy also exist.

 Cambridge / Central Square

-A full-time unfurnished office is opening in my suite in July 2022 (date TBD) — four offices and a shared waiting room compose the suite.
+A full-time unfurnished office is available in my suite — four offices and a shared waiting room compose the entire space.
 The space is located on the 8th floor of the 1920s Central Square building (678 Mass.
 Ave.).
 It was fully renovated when we took over the space, is ADA compliant, and includes sound proofed walls and a new HVAC system.
 This office has unobstructed panoramic views of Cambridge looking down Western Ave. toward the Charles River.
 Security cameras are throughout the building common spaces. $1,050 per/month plus 1/4 of expenses (e.g., Internet, water, electrical etc.).
 Please let me know if you would like more information.

 Mark Dávila-Witkowski, LICSW

 Lotte Smith-Hansen, PhD

 Psychologist, private practice in Boston

 Carl Waitz, PsyD